-Learn how to make plant selections for your yard that will look beautiful and be easy to maintain with these tips to choose plants for landscaping your garden.
+Learn how to make plant selections for your yard that will look beautiful and be easy to maintain with these tips on how to choose the best plants for your garden.

-Keep reading to find out how to choose plants for landscaping your garden.
+Keep reading to find out how to choose the best plants for your garden.

 When you are putting together the plan for your garden, color is one of the first things to decide on.
 Just like when you are decorating a room, the color scheme will set the tone for the space.